upper/db/db/README.md

 # gosexy/db

 This package is a wrapper of many third party database drivers.
-The goal of this abstraction is to provide a common, simplified, consistent later for working with different databases without the need of SQL statements.
+The goal of this abstraction is to provide a common, simplified, consistent layer for working with different databases without the need of SQL statements.

 ## Installation